 Is it OK to email the hiring manager directly?

-Whether you’re looking for a manager’s email address to send them a cover letter, aid your job search, or for something else, finding their email is easier than writing the message.
+Whether you’re looking for a manager’s email address to send a cover letter, aid your job search, or for something else, finding their email is easier than writing the message.

 If you want to find emails from anyone as fast as possible, use UpLead.
 With UpLead’s features and capabilities, you’ll be able to get the valid emails you need and start writing your email in mere seconds.